heavenstime/fastGMatch/README.md

   `./fastGMatch 0 img1 img1.template`

 ## Files for for the matching program
+  * `parameter.h` : Parameters for the program
   * `fastGMatch.c` : Main program and function for matching.
   * `fastGMatch.h` : Parameters to use this program and header file for fastGMatch.c.
-  * `calFeature.c` : Programs to calculate features.
+  * `extFeature.c` : Programs to calculate features.
-  * `calFeature.h` : Header file for calFeature.c.
+  * `extFeature.h` : Header file for calFeature.c.
   * `utilities.c` : Utility functions (File input/output).
   * `utilities.h` : Header file for utilities.c.

-## Usage of the checking result program
+## Usage of the program to check results
  1.  `cd matlab`
  1.  `matlab &`
  1. In the matlab command shell type